rita-barbosa/LAPR2-2223/docs/sprintC/us011/01.requirements-engineering/Readme.md

-# US 006 - To create a Task
+# US 011 - To accept purchase orders

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As an agent, I want to list real estate purchase orders to accept or decline a purchase order for a property.
+After accepting or declining, an email notification should be sent to the customer.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost as well as the its classifying task category.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.
+> The agent acknowledges and considers any offers made by the client to purchase or lease the property, they can either
+> accept or reject the order.
+If the request is accepted, the offer will not be shown again to clients using the
+> application.

 **From the client clarifications:**

-> **Question:** Which is the unit of measurement used to estimate duration?
+> **Question:** When the agent declines an order, does it have to be removed from the list and system?
 >
-> **Answer:** Duration is estimated in days.

-> **Question:** Monetary data is expressed in any particular currency?
+> **Answer:** The order should be removed from the list but not from the system.

+> **Question:** When the agent wants to list real estate purchase orders, do they list all of them at once or can a property be chosen to list the purchase orders that are related to that specific property?
 >
-> **Answer:** Monetary data (e.g. estimated cost of a task) is indicated in POTs (virtual currency internal to the platform).
+> **Answer:** _Yet to be answered_

+> **Question:** Should we present all the offers together and ask the agent to choose only one, automatically declining the others?
+>
+> **Answer:** _Yet to be answered_

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fiels must be filled in.
-* **AC2:** Task reference must have at least 5 alphanumeric chars.
+* **AC1:** The list of purchase orders should be grouped by property.
+The properties should be sorted from the oldest to the most recent one.
+For each property, the list of purchase orders should be sorted by the amount offered, the highest offer must appear first.
+* **AC2:** For each offer, the agent must be able to accept or decline it.
+The action of accepting or declining an offer should trigger an email notification to the client.
-* **AC3:** When creating a task with an already existing reference, the system must reject such operation and the user must have the change to modify the typed reference.
+* **AC3:** When a purchase order is accepted, all the other orders should be declined, and a message sent to the client.
+* **AC4:** If a property does not contain any offers, the system should show an empty list of offers.

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US003 Create a task category" since at least a task category must exist to classify the task being created.
+* There is a dependency to "US010 To submit a purchase order" since at least an order has to be made so that the agent can accept or decline it.

 ### 1.5 Input and Output Data

 **Input Data:**

 * Typed data:
-	* a reference,
-	* a designation,
-	* an informal description
-	* a technical description
-	* an estimated duration
-	* an estimated cost

-* Selected data:
+    * Acceptance answer
-	* Classifying task category

 **Output Data:**

-* List of existing task categories
-* (In)Success of the operation
+* Operation (in)success

 ### 1.6.
 System Sequence Diagram (SSD)